aretchless/msa_utilities/README.md

 To prepare alignments for phylogenetic analysis, the following two scripts were called:

 mask_mapped_aln.py: This generates a masked alignment file from the alignment file produced by snippy-clean_full_aln.
-It also produces an partition file for RAxML providing informatino ascertainment bias correction.
+It also produces an partition file for RAxML providing information for ascertainment bias correction.

 mask_mapped_aln.py alignment_file